Lesson video

 So we can tell the type of complex sentence from the word that starts the subordinate clause.

-And in this example, "Mr. Martinez opened the book, causing us all the fall silent in expectation."
-We've got that word 'causing', a progressive tense verb with an (ing) suffix.
+And in this example, "Mr. Martinez opened the book, causing us all to fall silent in expectation," we've got that word, causing, a progressive tense verb with an -ing suffix, so that must be creating a non-finite complex sentence because that must be a non-finite -ing clause.

-So, can you decide if each of these is an adverbial complex sentence, a relative complex sentence or a non finite complex sentence, by looking for those words that start the subordinate clause.
+So, can you decide if each of these is an adverbial complex sentence, a relative complex sentence, or a non-finite complex sentence by looking for those words that start the subordinate clause?
+Pause the video and have a go.

 Okay, let's take a look.

-In A, I can see "when", a subordinates in conjunction starting that adverbial clause, "When I saw the lightning."
-So this must be an adverbial complex sentence.
+In A, I can see when, a subordinating conjunction, starting that adverbial clause, "When I saw the lightning," so this must be an adverbial complex sentence.

-And C, I've got "after" a subordinated conjunction here, "after he lost his job." that's adverbial clause.
+And C, I've got after, a subordinated conjunction here.

-Amazing job, if you managed to work this out.
+Amazing job if you managed to work those out.

 So, we can create our own complex sentences when we're given parts of that subordinate clause.